Removing Barriers Movement: April Fool’s Day Campaign

-Taking its inspiration from the first day of April which is considered as a hoax day, Removing Barriers Movement wanted to raise public awareness and stress the fact that there are over 8.5 million of people with disabilities (and their parents taken into account; a total number of 20 million people having difficulties in their daily lives).
+Taking its inspiration from the first day of April, which is considered as a hoax day, Removing Barriers Movement wanted to raise public awareness and stress the fact that there are over 8.5 million of people with disabilities (and their parents taken into account; a total number of 20 million people having difficulties in their daily lives).
 The campaign used the motto “This is not a joke!”.

 With the help of its supporters including Microsoft, UPS, Hürriyet, The Spinal Cord Paralytics Association of Turkey, Solidarity Association for the Physical Disabled and many other institutions, Removing Barriers Movement organised and executed outdoor ads, promotional clips, TV appearances, and internet ads for the Campaign and gathered 50.00 new members supporting the Movement.

 Legal campaigns

-RBM’s Legal Work Group which is formed by voluntary law students, lawyers and academicians is a sub committee that aims to develop projects in the field of law.
+RBM’s Legal Work Group which is formed by voluntary law students, lawyers and academicians is a subcommittee that aims to develop projects in the field of law.

 In this context, Removing Barriers Movement works together with the Turkish Bar Association, Bars of various cities and their commissions and other relevant institutions in order to eliminate legal issues.